trilitech/tezos-developer-docs/docs/tutorials/bake-with-ledger/run-baker.md

 :::note

-The HWM can be set up directly from the setup command:
+Alternatively, the HWM can be set up from the setup command:

    ```bash
    octez-signer setup ledger to bake for my_ledger_key --main-hwm <LEVEL>